slimecog/checks-for-understanding/module-2/backend/week_one.md

 11. What is CRUD and why is it important?

-crud stands for create, read, update, delete. these are the basic functions for storage on a server. without these, a webapp is useless.
+CRUD stands for create, read, update, delete. these are the basic functions for storage on a server. without these, a webapp is useless.

 12. What does HTTP stand for?